blauerberg/hubspot-cli-codespace/README.md

 # HubSpot cli codespace

-A sandbox repository for running Node.js environments with the HubSpot CLI on GitHub Codespaces.
+A sandbox repository for running HubSpot CLI on GitHub CodeSpaces.

 ## How to use

-All tools are already installed.

-So all you have to do is run `hs init` command.
+All tools are already installed, so all you have to do is run `hs init` command.

-Have fun with Hubspot! :)
+Have fun with HubSpot CLI! :)

 ## License